 Data management is the process of overseeing data generated before, during, and after a research project.
 Any research will require some level of data management, and funding agencies are increasingly requiring scientists and scholars to plan and execute good data management practices.
-(See The White House policy on Increasing Access to the Results of Federally Funded Scientific Research [February 22, 2013].)
+(See The White House policy on Increasing Access to the Results of Federally Funded Scientific Research [February 22, 2013] and the 2023 NIH Data Management and Sharing policy [effective for NIH funding received after January 25, 2023])

 This site offers a portal of tools and resources to help with the management of your research data throughout the data’s life cycle.